Star Wars Rogue Squadron III: Rebel Strike

 Star Wars Rogue Squadron III: Rebel Strike is an action video game developed by Factor 5 and published by LucasArts for the GameCube.
-The game is set during the original Star Wars trilogy and recreates battles that take place during those films.
-The game follows Rogue Squadron, which, under the command of Luke Skywalker and Wedge Antilles, uses starfighters to engage and defeat the Galactic Empire.
+The game recreates the battles of the original Star Wars trilogy.
+It follows Rogue Squadron under the command of Luke Skywalker and Wedge Antilles, using starfighters to engage and defeat the Galactic Empire.

-Rebel Strike was developed as a sequel to Star Wars: Rogue Squadron and Star Wars Rogue Squadron II: Rogue Leader.
-Rebel Strike introduced the ability for players to step out of their starfighters in on-foot missions, as well as the ability to commandeer ground vehicles that have appeared in the films, such as the AT-AT, the AT-ST, speeder bike and landspeeder.
-Additionally, the game features a two-player multiplayer mode, allowing cooperative play for most missions from its predecessor, Rogue Leader.
+Rebel Strike is a sequel to Star Wars: Rogue Squadron (1998) and Star Wars Rogue Squadron II: Rogue Leader (2001).
+Rebel Strike introduced the ability for players to step out of their starfighters in on-foot missions, and the ability to commandeer ground vehicles of the films, such as the AT-AT, AT-ST, speeder bike, and landspeeder.
+The two-player mode allows cooperative play for most missions from its predecessor, Rogue Leader.

 Gameplay

 Star Wars Rogue Squadron III: Rebel Strike features story-based gameplay in ground vehicles and on foot, a first for the series.

-In Rebel Strike the player controls several Star Wars vehicles such as the X-wing and AT-ST across missions that span the movies and moments outside the films.
-It also contains on-foot missions in addition to the space battle missions found in the previous Rogue Squadron series games.
-The game also includes some unlockable classic missions inspired by the Star Wars original trilogy.
+The player controls several Star Wars vehicles such as the X-wing and AT-ST across missions that span the movies, plus moments outside the films.
+It has on-foot missions, and space battle missions from Rogue Squadron series games.
+Unlockable classic 1980s arcade missions are inspired by the Star Wars original trilogy.

-The game also features two multiplayer modes: Co-op and Versus.
+The multiplayer modes are Co-op and Versus.
 Co-op allows players to replay missions from Rogue Squadron II: Rogue Leader in split-screen, excluding the levels Triumph of the Empire and Revenge on Yavin.
-In Co-op, players share the same pool of lives.
+Players share the same pool of lives.
 Versus features a variety of modes, such as Dogfight and Survival.
 In any Versus mode, players can pilot several craft, including X-wings, A-wings, TIE fighters, and Darth Vader's TIE Advanced.
+The player can unlock and play Atari's three 1980s Star Wars arcade games: Star Wars (1983), Return of the Jedi (1984), and The Empire Strikes Back (1985).